selvaje/spatial-ecology-blog_old/wp-content/plugins/themeisle-companion/readme.md

 - More widgets and sections for Hestia Theme
 - More widgets and sections for Zerif Theme

-You can check out the demo <a href="https://demo.themeisle.com/orbit-fox/#blog" rel="nofollow" target="_blank">here</a> for a more detailed overview of the features.
+You can check out the demo <a href="https://orbitfox.com/#blog" rel="nofollow" target="_blank">here</a> for a more detailed overview of the features.

 OrbitFox is a user-centred plugin with an easy-to-use admin panel.
 One of the most important features is that modules will only be loaded if they meet two conditions.
 If they are needed and if they are compatible with your existing themes and plugins.
 This will cut down on the unnecessary bloating of your website.

-We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow" target="_blank">free themes</a> that work well with Orbit Fox Companion, check them out.
+We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow" target="_blank">free themes</a> that work well with Orbit Fox, check them out.

 ## Frequently Asked Questions ##

 ### How I can get support for this plugin ? ###

-You can learn more about Orbit Fox Companion and ask for help by <a href="https://themeisle.com/contact/"  >visiting ThemeIsle website</a>.
+You can learn more about Orbit Fox and ask for help by <a href="https://themeisle.com/contact/"  >visiting ThemeIsle website</a>.

 ### What can I do with this plugin ###
 This plugin extends the features of your sites by adding numerous features.